wolfenrain/fluttium/packages/fluttium_flow/README.md

 ---

-The flow definitions for the [Fluttium](https://fluttium.dev) UI testing tool.
+The flow definitions for the [Fluttium](https://fluttium.dev) testing framework.